Imran Nazir (cricketer): International career

 Nazir made his debut in Test cricket in March 1999 against Sri Lanka at Lahore in Pakistan, and his One Day International debut against the same opposition at Visakhapatnam in India.
+In June 2010, Imran Nazir reflected that debuting for Pakistan at 17 “did more harm than good,” saying his early elevation left him underprepared and contributed to inconsistency later in his career.

 He played in 8 Test matches between 1999–2002 and secured a spot in the Pakistan squad since 2002.
 He also played in One Day International arena, but he could never cement his place in the squad.
 The emergence of several Pakistan opening batsmen such as Imran Farhat, Mohammad Hafeez, Yasir Hameed, Taufeeq Umar, and Salman Butt kept him out of the national side.
 However, he displayed excellent cricketing performances in first-class cricket.